userdel - delete a user's login from the system

 The userdel utility deletes a user account from the system and makes the appropriate account-related changes to the system file and file system.

-For accounts that are created using –S ldap, the default values for qualified or unqualified user attributes may be deleted using the special value default@ as the login name.
+For accounts that are created using –S ldap, the default values for qualified or unqualified user attributes may be deleted by using the special value default@ as the login name.

 An administrator must be granted the User Management Profile to be able to delete a user.